drs-az/Beam/README.md

 1. Open `index.html` in a browser (mobile or desktop)
 2. Select **Encrypt** or **Decrypt**
-3. Type your message and passphrase
+3. Enter your message or upload an image
+4. Enter your passphrase
-4. Click **Run**
+5. Click **Run** (or **Encrypt Image** if using a file)
-5. Copy the result, download the QR code, or share via link
+6. Copy the result, download the QR code, or share via link
-6. To decrypt, enter the passphrase or upload the QR image
+7. To decrypt, paste the encrypted string or scan/upload a QR image, and enter the correct passphrase

+## 🖼️ File Encryption

+- Upload an image (PNG, JPG, etc.)
+- HexaShift encrypts the file and includes its MIME type
+- When decrypted, the file automatically downloads in its original format
+- Perfect for secure offline image sharing

 ## 🔗 URL-Based Sharing

-When encrypting, you can generate a link.
+When encrypting text or files, you can generate a shareable link.
 Anyone with this link and the correct passphrase can decrypt the message.

 ## ⚠️ Security Notes